TomaszOsypinski/XMC4500_ADS86xx/README.md

-# Low level driver for ADS68xx with XMC4500
+# Low level driver for TI ADS68xx (16-bit or 18-bit SPI ADC) with XMC4500

-Example of low level driver for analog to digital SPI converter ADS68xx working with Infineon [XMC4500][xmc4500]
+Example of low level driver for analog to digital SPI converter TI ADS68xx (16-bit or 18-bit) working with Infineon [XMC4500][xmc4500]

 ---